 Perhaps the most popular party size is from 50 to 100, which I guess makes it our bread and butter.
 At every party there is always plenty to go round and we will always leave what is left if so requested.

-Perhaps one of the most memorable parties this year was when Tom Jones and Pink Floyd were performing.
+Perhaps one of the most memorable parties was when Tom Jones and Pink Floyd were performing.
 What a wonderful way to work with live music like that in the background.
 Well it was bit louder than in the background!
 Some of the top magazines would have loved to have been there.
 The guest list was impressive.